Autry Museum (323) 667-2000

 Pennypickle’s Workshop Temecula Children’s Museum (951) 308-6376

 Hands-on inventions, gadgets and experiments.
-Workshops and special events offered.
+Workshops, kids’ night out and special events offered.
 Closed most Mondays.
 Admission: $5 (price may differ for special events).
 42081 Main St., Temecula. www.pennypickles.org

 Petersen Automotive Museum (323) 930-2277